jschaf/b2/til/2020-08-11-docker-root-ownership.md

 visibility = "published"
 +++

-# Set the Docker user and group so that Docker files aren't owned by root
+# Avoid Docker root ownership

 On Linux, the docker daemon typically runs as root.
 This is troublesome when using Docker to generate files to place on the host system using a bind mount.
 I ran